Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 • Contains data needed to satisfy the locking script

-• Example: “Here is my signature and public key”
+• Example: “Here’s my signature and public key”

 Stack-Based Execution#